 The Transportation Demand Module projects consumption of fuels in the transportation sector, including petroleum products, electricity, methanol, ethanol, compressed natural gas, and hydrogen, by transportation mode, vehicle vintage, and size class, subject to delivered prices of energy fuels and macroeconomic variables representing disposable personal income, GDP, population, interest rates, and industrial shipments.
-Fleet vehicles are represented separately to allow analysis of the Clean Air Act Amendments of 1990 (CAAA90) and other legislation and legislative proposals.
-The module also includes a component to assess the penetration of alternative-fuel vehicles.
+The Energy Policy Act of 2005 (EPACT2005), the Energy Improvement and Extension Act of 2008 (EIEA2008), the Energy Improvement and Extension Act of 2008 (EIEA2008), and the American Recovery and Reinvestment Act of 2009 (ARRA2009) are reflected in the assessment of the impact of tax credits on the purchase of hybrid gas-electric, alternative-fuel, and fuel-cell vehicles.
+Fleet vehicles are represented separately to allow analysis of legislation and legislative proposals specific to those market segments.
+The module also includes a component to assess the penetration of alternative fuel vehicles.
+Representation of light-duty vehicle corporate average fuel economy and greenhouse gas emissions, heavy-duty vehicle fuel consumption and greenhouse gas emissions, and biofuel consumption in the module reflect standards enacted by the National Highway Traffic Safety Administration and the U.S. Environmental Protection Agency, as well as provisions in the Energy Independence and Security Act of 2007 (EISA2007).

-The air transportation component explicitly represents the industry practice of parking aircraft to reduce operating costs and the movement of aircraft from the passenger to cargo markets as aircraft age.
-For air-freight shipments, the model represents fuel use in narrow-body and wide-body aircraft.
-An infrastructure constraint limits overall growth in passenger and freight air travel to levels commensurate with industry-projected infrastructure expansion and capacity growth.
+The air transportation component explicitly represents air travel in domestic and foreign markets and includes the industry practice of parking aircraft in both domestic and international markets to reduce operating costs, as well as the movement of aging aircraft from passenger to cargo markets.
+For passenger travel and air freight shipments, the module represents regional fuel use in regional, narrow body, and wide body aircraft.
+An infrastructure constraint is also modeled and can potentially limit overall growth in passenger and freight air travel to levels commensurate with industry projected infrastructure expansion and capacity growth.